countable-web/open-source-corporation/product/DISCOVERY.md

 # Required Steps for Project Discovery

   * What is the project purpose?
+What problem does it solve, for whom? (value hypothesis)
+  * What is the growth hypothesis?
+How will the project virally grow (by referrals) to reach more people?
   * What does success look like?
 Provide as much detail as possible about that vision.
   * Identify the target market (persona). ideally, find a real person who embodies the persona.
   * What problem are you solving for the persona?
 Why does that problem matter to them?
 What words do they use to describe the problem?